 This recipe is fresh, light, and not too spicy.
 It’s just spicy enough and I’m someone who can’t handle too much spice!
 The adobo cream sauce is uhhhhhmazing too.
 I have a couple notes on those chipotle peppers down below though!

-Before we get into the recipe I wanted to break down the mystery behind canned jackfruit.
+Before getting into the recipe, I wanted to break down the mystery behind canned jackfruit.
 Not all cans are created equal but you can find what you need pretty easily.
-I’ve started seeing it at just about every grocery store recently and now thanks to me you know what you’re looking for!
+I’ve started seeing it at just about every grocery store recently, and now thanks to me, you know what to look for!

 I’ve heard from restauranteur friends that getting it in Chinatown or T&T supermarket is the best, most inexpensive location.
 I live in Toronto and have seen it at No Frills, Fiesta Farms, and some random markets in Parkdale and Roncesvalles – sorry, the names escape me.
 It will obviously be easier to find if you live in a bigger city I’m sure, but when in doubt definitely check Asian grocers and markets!

 what is jackfruit?

-Jackfruit is a tree that grows primarily in south and southeast Asia and it grows multiple, enormous, strange looking fruits… that we can eat!
+Jackfruit is a tree that grows primarily in South and Southeast Asia and it grows multiple, enormous, strange looking fruits… that we can eat!
 I wouldn’t really advise scouring your city for an actual whole jackfruit.
-I see them in chinatown where I live, but ain’t nobody got time to hack through and prepare it from scratch.
-I mean, I haven’t actually done it myself.
+I’ve seen them in Chinatown where I live, but ain’t nobody got time to hack through and prepare it from scratch.
+This isn’t something I’ve actually done myself.
 I’m just intimidated and I don’t like jackfruit that much that I want a whole lot of it lying around.
 So canned jackfruit is very convenient!